 This is probably fairly close to the definition you came up with, albeit perhaps with a few extra elements.
-The crucial part that we didn't have in our earlier versions is the bit about the "ultimate minimal unit of speech having a meaning as such."
+The crucial part that we didn't have in our earlier versions is the bit about the "ultimate minimal unit of speech having a meaning as such".

 So consider our example word, word.
 The w doesn't have a meaning by itself, nor does any other individual sound.
-The first three sounds, which we spell wor in the word word, do have a meaning of their own (spelled were, the past plural of the verb to be), but that meaning is not a part of the meaning of word - that is, the meaning of word does not include the meaning of were.
+The first three sounds, which we spell wor, do have a meaning of their own (spelled were, the past plural of the verb to be), but that meaning is not a part of the meaning of word - the meaning of word does not include the meaning of were.
 Other subsets of the sound sequence (or, rd, ord) are similarly unrelated in meaning or meaningless.
 Word, then, is a minimal unit of speech having a meaning.

-This definition works to eliminate our counterexamples above from consideration as possible "words."
-Spimble, intafulation and pag are units of speech that don't express any idea, and raise your arm and how are you are units of speech that have a meaning, but they aren't minimal - their meaning is made up of the meanings of the smaller elements within them, each of which contributes its own meaning to the meaning of the whole expression in a consistent way.
+This definition works to eliminate our putative counterexamples above. spimble, intafulation and pag are units of speech that don't express any idea, and raise your arm and how are you are units of speech that have a meaning, but they aren't minimal - their meaning is made up of the meanings of the smaller elements within them, each of which contributes its own meaning to the meaning of the whole expression in a consistent way.
 So although the meaning of were is not part of the meaning of word, the meaning of raise IS a part of the meaning of raise your arm.